towolf/towolf.github.com/docs/PsychColorimetricData/ComputeCIEConeFundamentals.markdown

 that the photon will cause a photopigment isomerization.
 It is the latter that is what you want to compute isomerization rates from retinal illuminance.
 See note at the end of function FillInPhotoreceptors for some information about convention.
-In particular, this routine takes pre\-retinal absorption into account in its computation of probability of absorptions and isomerizations, so that the relevant retinal illuminant is one computed without accounting for those factors.
+In particular, this routine takes pre-retinal absorption into account in its computation of probability of absorptions and isomerizations, so that the relevant retinal illuminant is one computed without accounting for those factors.
 This routine does not account for light attenuation due to